GESHIP - Great Eastern Shipping Co. Ltd. Share Price

 - 1. GESHIP is among the Top 5 Transport Services companies by market cap.

-- 3. In last one year, the company has had an above average growth that other Transport Services companies.
+- 3. In last one year, the company has had a below average growth that other Transport Services companies.

 Income Statement for Great Eastern Shipping Co.